 Fruit Juice Is Acidic

 Another reason why fruit juice can be bad for your teeth is that it is highly acidic.

 Let’s look at orange juice again.
+You might be wondering how acidic is orange juice?
 While a whole orange can have a pH as low as 3.7, orange juice can have a pH as low as 3.3.
 Both are much lower than the point at which tooth enamel begins to break down–5.5–and you might think that the 0.4 difference in acidity between the two isn’t important.
 But remember that pH is a logarithmic scale.
 Each point of pH is 10 times more acidic, so orange juice is actually 2.5 times more acidic than a whole orange!

 How to Protect Your Teeth from Juice Damage

 The good news is that you can still include fruit juice in a healthy diet if you follow a few simple guidelines.

 Eat whole fruits daily: Most of your fruit servings should come in the form of whole fruits.
 This ensures you get the maximum nutrition and minimizes damage to your teeth.

 Consider fruit juice a treat: Fruit juice shouldn’t be an accompaniment to every meal, nor should you consider it part of your workout routine.
 Have fruit juice every once in a while.
 Put it in the same category as soda, and you’ll do better if fruit juice “squeezes” out a few servings of soda.

 Rinse with water after drinking juice: Acids and sugars from the juice can linger in your mouth for a long time after consumption.
 This can cause damage to your teeth for hours.
 To protect your teeth from lingering damage, chase your fruit juice with some water.

 Opt for unsweetened sparkling water or tea: If you want more flavors in your life, opt for an unsweetened alternative like sparkling water or unsweetened iced tea.